 In order to tide over the period of decreased appetite, the person is advised to eat nutritious snacks, or any of their favorite food.
 Protein drinks help to maintain the daily nutritional intake.
 Adding a multivitamin may also be helpful in improving appetite and providing the daily allowance of vitamins.
 Patients are advised to eat less per meal and drink plenty of water.

-: Conditions that affect hormone-secreting glands result in decreased appetite.
+Endocrine diseases: Conditions that affect hormone-secreting glands result in decreased appetite.
 These include Addison’s disease which affects the adrenal glands, panhypopituitarism which affects the pituitary gland (a small gland situated in the head region) and hypothyroidism (which affects the thyroid gland).

 Frequently Asked Questions1.
 Which doctor should I visit in case I have a reduced appetite?